tonychiesa92/GraziosoSalvare/README.md

 - Creates charts to display data in response to inputs from other controls, and demonstrates successful executions by providing screenshots with a unique identifier.

-## Web Application Dashboard C.R.U.D. in Python
-The motivation behind this project is for me to use and demonstrate a PyMongo driver to create CRUD functional access to document collection.

 ## Getting Started
 The AAC database has the animals collection.
 There is admin and user authentication to the database with different privileges.
 I created Create and Read functions for the database that allows me to insert data into the collection and then uses the find function.